Join us for Dr. Eddie Glaude Jr.’s 1st stop on his national book launch tour!

 Upcoming Events

-Across the Mystic Valley
+Happenings Across the Mystic Valley

 Inspired by the spirit of the Poor People’s Campaign, we’re starting a new kind of financial literacy effort—one rooted in dignity, shared learning, and honest conversation.
 This isn’t a traditional class.
 It’s a space to talk about finance, what really matters, and how understanding can shape our choices.
 Along the way, we’ll cover the practical material a class might include and fill in any gaps together.